devops-rkssh/devops-rkssh/README.md

 ## ⚡ About Us

 We specializes in comprehensive DevOps services, streamlining development and operations workflows.
-Expertise in CI/CD, IAC, Kubernetes, Security, Cloud Migration, and more.
+Expertise in CI/CD, IAC, Kubernetes, Securitys, Cloud Migration, and more.

 ---